stmorse/cascades/README.md

 Usage is designed for time series datasets in the following format:
 ```
-Caller   [NA]   Callee   [NA]   Timestamp   [Duration]
+Caller   [NA]   Callee   [NA]   Timestamp   [Duration]   Day
 ```
 The "NA"s can be additional information about the caller/callee/call (such as a tower location), or just blank.
 The duration field is also not used in this implementation, and can be blank.
+The Day field should be a sequential index of what 24-hour period the timestamp refers to.
 Unfortunately these index locations are hard-coded as of now, so if your data takes a different form you need to coerce it with blank columns into this format.
 This is on the to-do list to clean up...

-Given a dataset like this, called `df`, you can call
+Given a dataset like this, called `df`, you can call:
 ```
 from cascades import Cascades